Walkerrh/walkerrh.github.io/quotes.md

+C.S.
+Lewis - Human history is the long terrible story oof man trying to find something other than God which will make him happy

 Proverbs 12:24 - The hand of the diligent will rule, while the slothful will be put to forced labor

 Proverbs 14:23 - All hard work brings a profit, but mere talk leads only to poverty